boazbk/tcs/lec_08_uncomputability.md

 ### Reductions

 The Halting problem turns out to be a linchpin of uncomputability, in the sense that [halt-thm](){.ref} has been used to show the uncomputability of a great many interesting functions.
-We will see several  examples in such results in this chapter and the exercises, but there are many more such results in the literature (see [haltreductions](){.ref}).
+We will see several  examples in such results in this chapter and the exercises, but there are many more such results (see [haltreductions](){.ref}).

 The idea behind such uncomputability results is conceptually simple but can  at first be quite confusing.
 If we know that $HALT$ is uncomputable, and we want to show that some other function $BLAH$ is uncomputable, then we can do so via a _contrapositive_ argument (i.e., proof by contradiction).
-That is, we show that _if_ we had a NAND-TM program that computes $BLAH$ _then_ we could have a NAND-TM program that computes $HALT$.
+That is, we show that _if_ there exists Turing machine that computes $BLAH$ _then_ there exists a Turing machine  that computes $HALT$.
 (Indeed, this is exactly how we showed that $HALT$ itself is uncomputable, by showing this follows from  the uncomputability of the function $F^*$ from [uncomputable-func](){.ref}.)

 For example, to prove that $BLAH$ is uncomputable,  we could show that there is a  computable function $R:\{0,1\}^* \rightarrow \{0,1\}^*$ such that for every pair $P$ and $x$, $HALT(P,x)=BLAH(R(P,x))$.
 Such a function is known as a _reduction_, because we are _reducing_ the task of computing $HALT$ to the task of computing $BLAH$.
 The confusing part about reductions is that we are assuming something we _believe_ is false (that $BLAH$ has an algorithm) to derive something that we _know_ is false (that $HALT$ has an algorithm).
-For this reason Michael Sipser describes such results as having the form _"If pigs could whistle then horses could fly"_.
+Michael Sipser describes such results as having the form _"If pigs could whistle then horses could fly"_.

 A reduction-based proof has two components.
 For starters, since we need $R$ to be computable, we should describe the algorithm to compute it.
 This algorithm is known as a _reduction_ since   the transformation  $R$ modifies an input to $HALT$ to an input to $BLAH$, and hence _reduces_ the task of computing $HALT$ to the task of computing $BLAH$.
 The second component of a reduction-based proof is the _analysis_.

 For example, in the example above, we need to prove $HALT(P,x) = BLAH(R(P,x))$.
 The equality $HALT(P,x) = BLAH(R(P,x))$ boils down to proving two implications.
 We need to prove that __(i)__ if $P$ halts on $x$ then $BLAH(R(P,x))=1$  and __(ii)__ if $P$ does not halt on $x$ then $BLAH(R(P,x))=0$.
 When you're coming up with a reduction based proof, it is useful to separate the two components of _describing_ the reduction and _analyzing_ it.
 Furthermore it is often useful to separate the analysis into two components corresponding to the implications __(i)__ and __(ii)__ above.

-At the end of the day reduction-based proofs are just like  other proofs by contradiction, but the fact that they involve hypothetical algorithms that don't really exist tends to make such proofs quite confusing.
+At the end of the day reduction-based proofs are just like  other proofs by contradiction, but the fact that they involve hypothetical algorithms that don't really exist tends to make reductions quite confusing.
 The one silver lining is that at the end of the day the notion of reductions is mathematically quite simple, and so it's not that bad even if you have to go back to first principles every time you need to remember what is the direction that a reduction should go in.
 (If this discussion itself is confusing, feel free to ignore it; it might become clearer after you see an example of a reduction such as the proof of [haltonzero-thm](){.ref} or [spec-thm](){.ref}.)

 ![Some uncomputability results.
 An arrow from problem X to problem Y means that we use the uncomputability of X to prove the uncomputability of Y by reducing computing X to computing Y.  All of these results except for the MRDP Theorem appear in either the text or exercises.
 The Halting Problem $HALT$ serves as our starting point for all these uncomputability results as well as many others.](../figure/reductions_from_halting.png){#haltreductions  width=300px height=300px}

-### A direct proof of the uncomputability of $HALT$ (optional)
+### A direct proof of the uncomputability of $HALT$ (optional) { #haltalternativesec }

 It turns out that we can combine the ideas of the proofs of [uncomputable-func](){.ref}  and [halt-thm](){.ref} to obtain a short proof of the latter theorem, that does not appeal to the uncomputability of $F^*$.
 This short proof appeared in print in a 1965 letter to the editor of Christopher Strachey:^[Christopher Strachey was an English computer scientist and the inventor of the CPL programming language.
 He was also an early artificial intelligence visionary, programming a computer to play Checkers and even write love letters in the early 1950's, see [this New Yorker article](https://www.newyorker.com/tech/elements/christopher-stracheys-nineteen-fifties-love-machine) and [this website](http://www.alpha60.de/art/love_letters/).]